Jake Lingle

 Alfred "Jake" Lingle (July 2, 1891 – June 9, 1930) was an American reporter for the Chicago Tribune.
 He was shot dead gangland-style in the underpass leading to the Illinois Central Randolph Street station on the afternoon on June 9, 1930, as dozens of people watched.
-The man convicted of the murder was mob associate Leo Vincent Brothers.
+The man convicted of the murder was Leo Vincent Brothers.

 Lingle was initially lionized as a martyred journalist, but it was eventually revealed that he was involved in racketeering with the Capone organization and that his death had more to do with his own criminal activities than his journalism.

 Early life

-Jake Lingle was born on July 2, 1891 and raised on the West Side of Chicago.
+Jake Lingle was born on July 2, 1891, and raised on the West Side of Chicago.
 When he was eight years old, his parents converted from Judaism to Roman Catholicism.
 He received an education up to the eighth grade at John Calhoun North Elementary.
-His childhood friend, William F. Russell, later became the chief of police in Chicago.
+His longtime friend, William F. Russell, later became the police commissioner in Chicago.
 Before becoming an office boy for the Chicago Tribune, Lingle played semi-professional baseball and worked for a surgical supply company.